SwiftERM Hyper-personalisation for ecommerce email marketing

 Implement Outside-In Design Thinking by Leveraging Techniques to Understand the Goals of Both Internal and External Users

 Design thinking is an established methodology for product design, but is relatively new to IT-provisioned solutions.
-It uses an outside-in approach, requiring the designer to walk a mile in the user’s shoes, and goes further than traditional user-centered design, requiring true empathy with the user.
+It uses an outside-in approach, requiring the designer to walk a mile in the user’s shoes, and goes further than traditional user-centric design, requiring true empathy with the user.
 This level of understanding can only be created by observation, and data-driven design is a core tenet of design thinking.

 When designing customer-facing applications or web portals, organisations often design the functionalities and information architecture based on the understanding of content and knowledge structure from the organisation’s point of view, without the customers’ goals in mind.

 Traditional IT solutions typically solve a problem that is narrow in scope to ensure an effective solution.
 Design thinking doesn’t focus on solving a problem — it focuses on achieving a goal.
-This subtle shift opens up the opportunity space and allows designers to derive more creative solutions that provide more value or ease of use for the end customer, and that are not constrained by the bounds of traditional problem solving.
+This subtle shift opens up the opportunity space and allows designers to derive more creative solutions that provide more value or ease of use for the end customer, and that are not constrained by the bounds of traditional problem-solving.

 Emotions are part of the customer experience, and designers must be able to empathize with the user’s situation and enumerate the users’ emotional states (frustration, disillusionment, anxiety, etc.).
 This is done by a process of: